 Gokayama is located in a region with heavy snowfall, with snow piling up 2–3 meters in winter.
 Consequently, the gassho-style houses in this village are characterized by their very steep slanting roofs (steeper than those in Shirakawa-go) which form almost equilateral triangles.

 On this site in 1600, a fierce battle took place for hegemony among Japan’s leading military commanders at that time.
-The Gifu Ancient Sekigahara Battlefield Memorial Museum will be opening in July 2020!
+Gifu Sekigahara Battlefield Memorial Museum opened in October 2020.
 This facility will feature a spectacular theater recreating the Battle of Sekigahara as well as an observatory providing sweeping views of the ancient battlefield site.

 Armor Experience (take a stroll around historical ruins wearing traditional armor)